Instamrkt/slate/source/includes/_websocket_api_calls_betting_pools.md

 This section assumes you have an active game opened and running.
 If not, read on how to open it <a href="#open-a-game">here</a>.
 </aside>

+## Bet pool types

+We have two bet pool types recognized by the system:

+1. Parimutuel pools.
+2. Binary pools.

+Parimutuel pools are pools with an arbitrary number of mutually exclusive targets, one of which is a target 'none'.
+These pools are resolvable automatically.
+A sample parimutuel pool would look like this: 'Who will score the next goal?' with targets: Brazil, Argentina, none.

+Binary pools are pools with two options for selection.
+They are designed with yes/no questions in mind but not limited to that.
+They are not automatically resolvable - game cannot be closed until all these pools are resolved.
+A sample binary pool would look like this: 'Will a brazilian player score today?' with targets: yes, no. For these pools action is generated internally - the parameter can be skipped.

 ## Create and open betting pool

 <aside class="notice">